ToruNiina/Coffee-mill/README.md

 Some methods like `BestFit` do not support other Vector class because those methods use not only vectors but also matrices.

+__Coffee-mill__ also provides readers/writers of PDB and Ninfo file.

 ## Document